ueabaes/ueabaes.github.io/README.md

 - An OCT scan and pictures of your eyes.
 This also includes flashing lights.
 - We will also ask your some questions about your health history.

-You can find further information in your Participant Information Sheet linked below.
+**You can find further information in the Participant Information Sheet linked below.**

 ## UEA BAES Information & Documentation